Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 My tapas bar on Catalina Island.

 Avalon (the city) is at the southeast end of the island and has been a resort destination since the early 1900s.
-Historically it was a commercial fishing port, then a sport fishing port.
-Now Avalon is mostly a tourist port.
+Historically, it was a commercial fishing port, then a sport fishing port.
+Now, Avalon is mostly a tourist port.
 Plenty of shops dot the waterfront.
-A little north of town there is a condo resort.
-The streets are narrow and cars are few.
+A little north of town, there is a condo resort.
+The streets are narrow, and there are few cars.
 Mostly at Avalon, we had a good walk.
-The previous day’s rains had stopped and it was an enjoyable visit.
+The previous day’s rains had stopped, and it was an enjoyable visit.

 Cabo San Lucas